IS FRESHIE BEING SHORT-CHANGED BY ITS COUNCIL?

 n its submission to this DA, AUSGRID advised that the development be no closer than 3 metres to its boundary, which would severely compromise the viability of the development.

 Both developments have been in the process of Council assessment for months and are problematic.
-If a panel process is convened, Friends of Freshie will be there to raise its concerns.
+A panel process was convened, Friends of Freshie was in attendance to raise its concerns.
+DA2017/1294 was approved but with the proviso that entry be from the rear of the site rather than from its Lawrence Street Driveway.

 Freshwater Village Back Precinct includes the Literary Institute, former Baby Health Centre, Guide Hall, Waves Youth Centre (now a temporary Gym).
 The 5-story Telstra building (which is used as a de-facto telecommunication tower) and the Ausgrid Electricity Sub-Station, as well as two land holdings at the rear of Lawrence Street.
-There is also the Oliver Street car park, which is zoned for community use.
+There is also the Oliver Street car park, which is zoned for community use but ought to be zoned as operational land.

-Friends of Freshwater has written to Council seeking place management emphasis on the precinct, given that it is both a prominent landlord as well as the consent authority for the Village.
+Friends of Freshwater has written to Council seeking place management emphasis on the precinct, given that Council is both a prominent landlord as well as the consent authority for the Village.

-The unique Harbord Literary Institute is in its 100thyear of operation, and it is unclear as to what Council is planning for any proposed celebration of its longevity.
+The unique Harbord Literary Institute is in its 100thyear of operation, and Council is planning for an appropriate p celebration of its longevity.

 WHAT USE THE VACANT BABY HEALTH CENTRE?